How to Choose a Surfboard

 When you’re a beginner, you should be focusing on learning the basics, building your confidence and having as much fun as possible.
 You don’t need to worry about surfboard features such as speed and manoeuvrability at this stage.

-Simply focus on finding a surfboard with the right amount of volume for you, preferably a longboard, foam surfboard or a funboard.
+Simply focus on finding a surfboard with the right amount of volume for you, preferably a longboard, soft top surfboard or a funboard.
 These tend to be more stable, durable and affordable and can help you take your surfing skills to the next level.

 What is the best surfboard for intermediate surfers?